10 Best UI Testing Tools for Automated Testing in 2026

 • You can scrape websites for data.

-• Integrations with popular CI and Agile tools.
+• Integrates with popular Continuous Integration (CI) and Agile tools.

 Puppeteer supports mostly Chrome and Chromium-based browsers, so you won’t be able to use it to test your site’s UI on other browsers like Safari.
 That being said, Puppeteer has recently added support for Firefox even though it’s not Chromium-based.

-Another thing to keep in mind is that mobile apps are not supported, so if you need to test on mobile, you will have to look for another tool.
+Another thing to keep in mind is that mobile apps are not supported, so if you need to run mobile testing, you will have to look for another tool.

 Lastly, Puppeteer is free since it’s open-source.
 You will need at least basic knowledge of JavaScript and Node.js to be able to use Puppeteer in your web projects.